Qoala-T/QC/README.md

 ### Predicting scan Qoala-T score by rating 10% of your data
 Run [Qoala_T_step2_10perc_github.R](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_step2_10perc_github.R).
 With this R script an inhouse developped manual QC protocol can be applied on a subset of the dataset (e.g. 10%, N>100 is recommended for reliable results).
-A flowchart of this process can be observed in step 2B.
+A flowchart of this process can be observed in steps 2B and 2C.
 ![Step 2B](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Figure1_flowchart_step2%20copy.jpg "Step 2B")

 ### Predicting scan Qoala-T score by using Braintime model
 Run [Qoala_T_step4_validation_novel_data_github.R](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Qoala_T_step4_validation_novel_data_github.R).
-With this R script Qoala-T scores for a dataset are estimated using a model based on 784 T1-weighted imaging scans of subjects aged between 8 and 25 years old (53% females).
+With this R script Qoala-T scores for a dataset are estimated using a supervised learning model.
+This model is based on 784 T1-weighted imaging scans of subjects aged between 8 and 25 years old (53% females).
 A flowchart of this process can be observed in step 4.
 ![Step 2B](https://github.com/larawierenga/Qoala-T-under-construction/blob/master/Figure1_flowchart_step4%20copy.jpg "Step 4")